 As functions generally implement different logic, these top-level tests for functions ensure only common code style and comment-based help quality.
 Individual function logic is tested with separate ‘functional’ test cases, which are defined in separate ‘*.Tests.ps1’ files.

-If you look at test files from the project structure point of view, you can notice that I prefer to keep the test files alongside the source code they test.
+If you look at test files from the project structure point of view, you can notice that I prefer to keep them alongside the source code they test.
 In that case, it is visually easier to check whether you have defined test cases for the specific part of your project.

-Apart from that, I defined a separate set of project-level tests in ‘SampleModule.PSSATests.ps1’ file.
-This test file serves as a wrapper for PSScriptAnalyzer, which checks the PowerShell code for coding standards.
+Apart from that, I defined a separate set of project-level tests in the ‘SampleModule.PSSATests.ps1’ file.
+This test file is a wrapper for PSScriptAnalyzer, which checks the PowerShell code for coding standards.
 In my example, I just perform static code analysis with the default rules, but you can define your custom rules to ensure specific code standards for all your project code.

 Build script and dependencies

-Now, when we have looked into the source code and the tests, it’s time to talk about how we are going to build our sample module.
+Now that we have looked into the source code and the tests, it’s time to discuss how we will build our sample module.
 As I mentioned in my previous post, there is no need to reinvent the wheel and create your custom build tool.
 In my example, build automation is implemented with InvokeBuild, and all the build tasks are defined in a single ‘SampleModule.build.ps1’ file.
 This build script is well-commented, so I encourage you to go and look into its source code.
-Also, don’t forget to check InvokeBuild wiki for better understanding the features and specifics of the build framework itself.
+Also, don’t forget to check the InvokeBuild wiki for a better understanding of the features and specifics of the build framework itself.

 That’s it.
-There is no need to manually download or install any other modules, packages or software, as all build dependencies will be handled by PSDepend (look for ‘Enter-Build’ script block in the build script).
-The build dependencies itself are specified in ‘SampleModule.depend.psd1’, which is just a simple PowerShell data file.
-PSDepend will go through the list of required modules in that file, downloads and installs them in your build environment.
+There is no need to manually download or install any other modules, packages or software, as all build dependencies will be handled by PSDepend (look for the ‘Enter-Build’ script block in the build script).
+The build dependencies themselves are specified in ‘SampleModule.depend.psd1’, which is just a simple PowerShell data file.
+PSDepend will go through the list of required modules in that file and download and install them in your build environment.

 Azure DevOps pipeline

-If you managed to get to this part, now you should have managed to build your project locally.
+If you got to this part, you should have built your project locally.
 “What about the CI/CD pipeline?” you might ask.
 Let’s put computers to work instead of us.

 In my example, I used Azure Pipelines to perform all the tasks required to test, build and publish the module.